hpriya1603/report-coding-challenge/README.md

 ### Approach

-- Write a program that accepts multi line string as input as command line argument.
+- Write a program that accepts multi-line string as input through command line argument.
 - Call the corresponding functions to obtain different elements of the report.
-- Using Streams API, group the entities based on `Geozone` or `ContractId` and filter the unique `Customer IDs` by writing them to a Set.
+- Using Streams API, group the attributes based on `Geozone` or `ContractId` and filter the unique `Customer IDs` by writing them to a Set.
-- Iteratively print the report for each entity of the group.
+- Iteratively print the report for each attribute of the group.

 ### Assumptions

-- The entities arrived at from the input String are of the following Data types:
+- The attributes are of the following Data types:

 ``````Customer Id : Integer
  Contract Id : Integer